- For Students

-Electives and Modules: Led by staff in the Clinical Center's Office of Clinical Research Training and Medical Education, participants select their focused areas of interest, referred to as 'electives' from six modules that offer exposure to administrative, clinical, support, and research settings:
+Electives and Modules: Guided by staff in the Clinical Center's Office of Clinical Research Training and Medical Education, participants may select up to four of the following focus areas:

 - Critical Infrastructure